Saar (river)

 The Saar (/de/; Sarre /fr/) is a river in northeastern France and western Germany, and a right tributary of the Moselle.
 It rises in the Vosges mountains on the border of Alsace and Lorraine and flows northwards into the Moselle near Trier.
 It has two headstreams (the Sarre Rouge and Sarre Blanche, which join in Lorquin), that both start near Mont Donon, the highest peak of the northern Vosges.
-After 246 km (129 kilometres; 80 miles in France and on the French-German border, and 117 kilometres; 73 miles in Germany) the Saar flows into the Moselle at Konz (Rhineland-Palatinate) between Trier and the Luxembourg border.
+After 246 km—129 km in France and on the French–German border, then 117 km in Germany—the Saar flows into the Moselle at Konz, a town in Rhineland-Palatinate located between Trier and the border with Luxembourg.
 It has a catchment area of 7431 km2.